Canon 2000D vs Leica S Typ 007

 Body comparison: Canon 2000D vs Leica S Typ 007

 The physical size and weight of the Canon 2000D and the Leica S Typ 007 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 2000D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S Typ 007 is considerably larger (47 percent) than the Canon 2000D.
 Moreover, the S Typ 007 is substantially heavier (165 percent) than the 2000D.
 It is noteworthy in this context that the S Typ 007 is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.